WebProject-Babos/FrontEnd/README.md

 ## Running Locally:
 You will need NodeJS v18 and yarn to run the project locally.

+### `yarn install`
+Run this command before you start.
+This will download and install the dependencies required for this project.

 ### `yarn start`

 Runs the app in the development mode.\